ixi6/MassGen/docs/announcements/feature-highlights.md

 💾Session continuity — Multi-turn conversations with context compression, session resumption, and evolving skills that persist and improve across sessions. 👉 More Info: https://lnkd.in/gQuhFtuh

 🖼️Multi-modal support — Agents can understand and generate files, videos, images, and audio collaboratively.
-Native backend image routing and configurable video frame extraction. 👉 More Info: https://lnkd.in/gHNVdTKa
+Multiple providers (OpenAI, Google, ElevenLabs, Nano Banana 2, Grok Imagine) with multi-turn image editing and reusable media generation skills. 👉 More Info: https://lnkd.in/gHNVdTKa

 🐳Code execution — Each agent can run commands (with Docker support, if installed) and use code mode for efficient filesystem-discoverable tools with large token reduction. 👉 More Info: https://lnkd.in/gDy5imFE